aulanova/DS210_FinalProject/README.md

 This is my final project for DS 210 where I compute the average distance between a pair of vertices in a social network graph and explore degree distribution.
+The data is collected from the Facebook social circle data set.